 Meanwhile, yard sizes are increasing because the footprint of the house itself is being reduced as builders are trying to cut costs by making their houses smaller.
 After leveling off, sizes in the third quarter of 2017 embarked on a downward slope, according to the National Association of Home Builders (NAHB).

 The shift means builders are starting to pay more attention to entry- and mid-level buyers.
 And as those market expand, NAHB expects the typical new home size to continue to fall.

 At the same time, buyers are demanding more, better-designed outdoor spaces.
-According to Realtor.com, large backyards is one of the top searched attributes among all age groups.
+Large backyards is one of the top searched attributes among all age groups.
 But it is particularly high on the list of younger buyers who are more likely to have children.

 Furthermore, outdoor living spaces were twice named the most popular special feature in both the 2014 and 2015 design trends surveys of homeowners by the American Institute of Architects.
 And some two-thirds of the builders who participated in a recent Outdoor Living poll by Professional Builders, a homebuilding trade journal, indicated that the space is now more critical to selling a new home than three years ago.
 Consequently, more than half said they have either added or are considering expanding the outdoor options they offer.

 The actual square footage of houses built in 2017 won’t be known for some time.
 But according to the U.S. Census Bureau, the number of houses with 5,000 square feet or more of living space dipped somewhat last year, underscoring what industry observers say is a trend toward smaller houses.

 The total number of 5,000-plus-square-foot started in 2016 was 24,000, down from 28,000 in 2015.
 By contrast, 45,000 of these so-called McMansions were built in 2006, just before the housing market went into a free-fall.